-HISTORY We teach children a sense of chronology, and through this they develop a sense of identity and cultural understanding based in their historical heritage.
+History and Geography are taught in half term blocks that alternate in both Year 1 and Year 2 HISTORY We teach children a sense of chronology.
+Through this they develop a sense of identity and cultural understanding based in their historical heritage.
 By considering how people lived in the past, children are better able to make their own life choices.
 Through history, they learn to value their own and other peoples cultures in modern multicultural Britain.
 They begin to investigate past events and in so doing, develop the skill of enquiry, interpretation and problem solving.